‘The Bachelor’ Villain Corinne Olympios Spotted Wearing An Engagement Ring, Could She Actually Win?

 Olympios apparently felt like it was a good time to grab a bite to eat.
 “I need sushi,” she later told the camera.

-Despite Olympios’ behavior over the first couple episodes, Viall has come to her defend.
+Despite Olympios’ behavior over the first couple episodes, Viall has come to her defence.
 In the latest trailer, however, Viall admits that he’s had enough of her antics.
 “My blood’s boiling right now,” he shared.

 Things aren’t looking good for Olympios, especially if she doesn’t start turning things around.
 Whether or not her latest actions are enough for Viall to give her the boot is yet to be seen.
-Is Caridi is right, then fans can expect Olympios to be around for a lot longer.
+If Caridi is right, then fans can expect Olympios to be around for a lot longer.

 While Olympios has worked hard to earn her villain status this season, her mother doesn’t agree with how her daughter has been portrayed.
 TMZ is reporting that Olympios’ mom, Peri, thinks producers are helping Olympios shape her bad girl image.
 Peri claims that a lot of the stunts Olympios has pulled this season originated with the show’s producers, who needed a villain.